It was a usual day.

 Out of nowhere, your blog starts receiving lesser hits, page views, and low income.
 Well, that’s what typically happens when you face Google Rankings Drop.

-After seeing multiple threads by bloggers stressing over their rankings drop, I decided to write a whole article about it explaining everything one needs to know.
+After watching multiple threads by bloggers stressing over their rankings drop, I decided to write a whole article about it explaining everything one needs to know to recover.

 In this guide, you’ll learn: